202: Parent Leadership Giving

 Parents can be some of the most passionate and generous supporters of educational institutions.
 However, unlike alumni who can usually be engaged and cultivated throughout their lifetime, the window of opportunity with parents is short - often limited to when their children are in school.
 Quickly identifying and engaging the parents who have the potential to make leadership gifts can go a long way in boosting revenue and strengthening the major gift pipeline.

-Register now for your entire team to learn how to develop a strong parent leadership giving program for your annual fund.
+Register now to learn how to develop a strong parent leadership giving program for your annual fund.

 WHAT YOU'LL DISCOVER